-Children: with Galante: Gisele, 1956; with Goodrich: Benjamin, 1949-1991
+Children: with Pierre Galante: Gisele, 1956; with Marcus Goodrich: Benjamin, 1949-1991

 Both parents were British.

 She is the older sister of actress Joan Fontaine.

-Academy Award nominations and two wins and one Emmy nomination.
+Academy Award nominations and two wins and one Emmy nomination

-1935 - In her film debut, reprises role of Hermia in "A Midsummer Night's Dream" for Warner Brothers and signs a long-term contract.
+1935 - In her film debut, reprises the role of Hermia in "A Midsummer Night's Dream" for Warner Brothers and signs a long-term contract.

-1947 - Wins Best Actress Academy Award for "To Each His Own".
+1947 - Wins Best Actress Academy Award for "To Each His Own."

-1950 - Wins Best Actress Academy Award for "The Heiress".
+1950 - Wins Best Actress Academy Award for "The Heiress."

-1962 - "Every Frenchman Has One", her book on French culture and tradition is published.
+1962 - "Every Frenchman Has One," her book on French culture and tradition is published.

-of France presents de Havilland with the Legion of Honor at Elysee Palace.
+of France presents de Havilland with the Legion of Honour at Elysee Palace.